 http://lists.example.com/something

-The recipient then has 20 days to either reply or click the link to be added to the list.
-This step is what protects you against false spam accusations: when someone replies or clicks that link, it provides permanent evidence that the person at that address actually agreed to subscribe (and was not mistakenly added because someone mistyped their own e-mail address or something like that).
+This step is what protects you against false spam accusations.
+When someone clicks that link or replies, it provides permanent evidence that the person at that address actually agreed to subscribe (and was not mistakenly added because someone mistyped their own email address or something like that).

 You can change the subject and add additional text to the top of this message.
 In fact, we recommend doing so to include more information about your list.
 For example, you could include some text emphasizing that recipients won't be added to the list unless they reply to the verification message.
 You could also remind them that they gave you the addresses at, say, a school board meeting, and describe the purpose of the list.